jbhopkins/bioxtasraw/docs/source/api/installation.rst

 Installation
 ^^^^^^^^^^^^

-Users should proceed as if installing RAW from source on their OS of choice.
-If you are not going to use the RAW GUI from source, then you do not need to install the wx package.
+Users should proceed as if :ref:`installing RAW from source on their OS of choice.<install>` If you are not going to use the RAW GUI from source, then you do not need to install the wx package.
 Once you've installed all required packages and downloaded and unpacked the source code, you then proceed differently:

 #.
 Open a terminal window and cd into the top level source directory.